knowledgearcdotorg/collectionpress/README.md

 Items archived in DSpace can also be displayed through CollectionPress.

 ## Prerequisites

-You need to be running a DSpace instance which is using the [KnowledgeArc REST API](https://github.com/knowledgearcdotorg/dspace).
+You need to be running a DSpace instance which is using the KnowledgeArc REST API.

-The core REST API currently lacks the functionality required for CollectionPress to deliver a full set of features.
+The core REST API currently has limited functionality that is required for CollectionPress to deliver a full set of features.
 In particular, CollectionPress makes use of the DSpace Discovery (which is simply a wrapper for Apache Solr), which is currently only exposed via the KnowledgeArc REST API.

-There are plans in the future for incorporating the core REST API but with a new Spring REST API now in the works, CollectionPress will continue to use the most mature and stable REST API available; KnowledgeArc REST API.
+The CollectionPress roadmap includes supporting the DSpace REST API as it develops.

 ## Getting Started